gridap/GridapDistributed.jl/README.md

 where `-J sys-image.so` is optional, but highly recommended in order to reduce JIT compilation times.
 Here, `sys-image.so` is assumed to be a Julia system image pre-generated for the driver at hand using the [`PackageCompiler.jl`](https://julialang.github.io/PackageCompiler.jl/dev/index.html) package.
 See the `test/TestApp/compile` folder for example scripts with system image generation along with a test application with source available at `test/TestApp/`.
 These scripts are triggered from `.github/workflows/ci.yml` file on Github CI actions.

+## Known issues

+A warning when executing MPI-parallel drivers: Data race conditions in the generation of precompiled modules in cache.
+See [here](https://juliaparallel.github.io/MPI.jl/stable/knownissues/).

 ## Contributing to GridapDistributed

 GridapDistributed is a collaborative project open to contributions.
 If you want to contribute, please take into account: